Norman Thavaud: Increasing popularity

 At the end of 2010, Norman launched a new format: short video sequences of about 4 minutes long, in which he embodied "mister average" and dealt with daily life subjects, as seen in his first one-man video titled "Table tennis club".
 His account was created on January 3, 2011.
 Two months later, he posted what became at the time his most popular video, "The bilinguals", marking the beginning of his notoriety.
 It was subsequently surpassed in views by the "Now, I have Google" video, among others.
 "Luigi Clash Mario" is today his most viewed video, with over 86 million views as of March, 2021.
 Norman records his videos in his Parisian flat where he lives with his flatmate and his two cats (Sergi, who often appears in his videos, and Becassine).

 His videos have been viewed billions of times, enabling him to be paid by the YouTube internet website and to attract national media attention.
 Several media outlets have called him a "web phenomenon", including reporter Eric Loret who described Norman and his partners, Cyprien and Hugo Dessioux (who have launched the same format as Norman), as having the advantage of being "young artists who are really good at business and communication, able to manage all strategic decisions with the biggest candour."

-As an internet star and the second biggest French YouTuber, Norman has been invited by many video makers and internet friends to be a part of their videos.
-Unsurprisingly, he participates in the one-man videos of the former members of his group, Hugo Dessioux and Marc Jarousseau, on their YouTube channels.
+As an internet star and the second biggest French YouTuber, Norman has been invited by video makers and internet friends to collaborate.
+He participates in the one-man videos of the former members of his group, Hugo Dessioux and Marc Jarousseau, on their YouTube channels.
 Cyprien, the best known French YouTuber in terms of number of subscribers has invited Norman to participate in only one of his videos, even though they performed together as part of Le Velcrou.

 Norman has also appeared on TV, taking part in several episodes of Very Bad Plagues by the Palmashow.
 The Palmashow are a comic duo, composed of Grégoire Ludig and David Marsais, who also originated on the internet but now broadcast their sketches on the D8 TV channel.
 In December 2011, Norman was invited to the Les Arcs European Film Festival with other YouTube stars such as La Ferme Jerome, Cyprien, Maxime Musqua, Mistertel, as well as the Palmashow.
 On 12 January 2012, Norman organized Zapping Amazing, a show at the Grand Rex (a major venue in Paris) in which he gathered some web-comedy friends with whom he has performed (Palmashow, Kemar, Cyprien, PV Nova, Julfou, Mister V, Volt, Backstage Rodeo, LeGrandJD, Spicy Marguerites and La Ferme Jerome).
 The comedians re-aired some of their most famous sketches for the audience.
 The show (which attracted almost 3000 people) was so successful that a tour was scheduled in France from 5 February 2013 to 15 February 2013.

 He often works with Yvick Letexier, Cyprien Iov, and Hugo Dessioux.